Category Archive : Peloponesse

 The tour returns on Thursday evening +/- at 19:30

-Three choices Price in double room Price in single room
+Price p.p. in double room

 * ENTRANCE FEES to be added: NOV-MARCH + 24 euro | APR-OCT + 48 euro